jerome1232/jerome1232.github.io/index.md

   * **Target Corporation**: 2008 - Present
     * ***Reverse Logistics***
-      * Act as a primary contact point with vendors.
+      * Acted as a primary contact point with vendors.
-      * Receive incoming product, ensure all processes are correctly followed by team when salvaging or defecting product.
+      * Received incoming product, ensure all processes are correctly followed by team when salvaging or defecting product.
     * ***Computerized Maintenance Management System Technician***
       * Managed trailer maintenance program with third party vendor.
       * Researched damages on trailers and pursued claims against third parties when fault was found resulting in saving thousands of dollars in trailer repairs.